treeman/jonashietala/drafts/battling_burnout.markdown

 # Red flags

-While it was difficult for me to see the cause, I did notice some of the big red flags signalling that I was getting (or that I already were) burnt-out.
+While it was difficult for me to see the cause, I did notice some of the big red flags signalling that I was getting (or that I already were) burnt-out:

-I'm not saying it's easy to see the warning signals---it's not---but I have the advantage of having gone through a larger burnout/depression episode around 8 years ago.
-The big warning signal was the same this time as it was back then,

-Still, the big

-- Fun things stopped being fun
+- Things weren't fun
+- More cynical
+- Easily irritated
+- Difficulty falling asleep
 - Lack of energy
-- Cynical
-    About my work, about my projects and abut the future in general
-- More irritation
-- Difficulty falling asleep
-- Side projects stopped
+- I didn't make any progress on my side projects
 - Work performance dropped

+When I list them like this it might seem like it should be easy to them, but it's really not.
+They creep up on you and it's hard to see them when you're in the middle of it yourself.
+(It's easier to see faults in others after all.)

+The first time I thought that maybe I'm becoming burnt-out is when I was watching some fantastic TV-series ([Better Call Saul][] and [Money Heist][]).
+They were so good that I often thought about them---even dreamt of them---and I couldn't wait to see the next episode.
+Yet after the amazing Better Call Saul episode with Nacho (season 6 episode 3, you know which one if you've seen the show) I just couldn't make myself to see the next episode.

+It's a weird feeling when you *know* you love something, but you feel completely drained of joy when you think about doing it, but I can't describe it any other way.

+This can be difficult to recognize, but I did have the advantage of having gone through a burnout/depression episode around 8 years ago, when I had the same feeling of joylessness.

+> I've finished Better Call Saul now and the rest of the season was as good as I remembered.
+I still have two seasons of Money Heist left.
+{ :notice }

+[Better Call Saul]: https://www.imdb.com/title/tt3032476/?ref_=fn_al_tt_0 "Better Call Saul"
+[Money Heist]: https://www.imdb.com/title/tt6468322/?ref_=fn_al_tt_0 "Money Heist"

 # The downward spiral